skrivov/erapp/SPEC.md

 ### Measurable Success (file‑logged)

-Clarifications per submission: median ≤ 1.0 (on fixture set).
+Low-confidence fields per submission: median ≤ 2 fields requiring attention (on fixture set). **Note:** Evolved from "clarifications per submission" as the implementation moved from sequential Q&A to form-based review with visual indicators.

 Misroute rate (wrong approval chain) on fixtures: ≤ 2% after guardrails.